-The public offering price of the common stock was negotiated between us and the underwriter, based on the trading price of the common stock prior to the offering, among other things.
+The public offering price of the common stock was negotiated between us and the underwriters, based on the trading price of the common stock prior to the offering, among other things.
 Other factors considered in determining the price of the common stock include the history and prospects of our company, the stage of development of our business, our business plans for the future and the extent to which they have been implemented, an assessment of our management, general conditions of the financial markets at the time of the offering and such other factors as were deemed relevant.

-Underwriter Warrant
+Underwriter Warrants

-We have agreed to issue to MDB Capital Group LLC a warrant to purchase up to 8.5% of the shares of common stock sold in this offering.
-This warrant is exercisable at \$ per share (100% of the price of the common stock sold in this offering), commencing on the effective date of this offering and expiring five years from the effective date of this offering.
-The warrant and the shares of common stock underlying the warrant have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of the FINRA.
-MDB Capital Group LLC (or permitted assignees under the Rule) will not sell, transfer, assign, pledge or hypothecate this warrant or the securities underlying this option, nor will it engage in any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of this warrant or the underlying securities for a period of 180 days from the effective date of the registration statement of which this prospectus is a part.
+We have agreed to issue to the underwriters warrants to purchase up to 8.5% of the shares of common stock sold in this offering.
+These warrants are exercisable at \$5.25 per share (100% of the price of the common stock sold in this offering), commencing on the effective date of this offering and expiring five years from the effective date of this offering.
+The warrants and the shares of common stock underlying the warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of the FINRA.
+The underwriters (or permitted assignees under the Rule) will not sell, transfer, assign, pledge or hypothecate the warrants or the securities underlying the warrants, nor will they engage in any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the warrants or the underlying securities for a period of 180 days from the effective date of the registration statement of which this prospectus is a part.